-Avoidance of impacts has been principally achieved through the consideration of alternatives and through the review of the project design in light of identified key environmental constraints and detailed pre-application consultations with the Planning Authority and An Bord Pleanála.
-This is outlined in greater detail in Chapter 2.
+Avoidance of impacts has been principally achieved through the consideration of alternatives, through the review of the project design in light of identified key environmental constraints and pre-application consultations with the Planning Authority.
+This is outlined in greater detail in Chapter 2 of this EIAR, the accompanying Statement of Response to ABP's Pre-Application Opinion, the Statement of Consistency and Planning Report, and the Architectural Design Statement.